mabhijithn/channelselect/README.md

 	looking to reconstruct using the solution of the above problem.

 The best channels are selected based on group-utility, where group-utility is defined as the increase in mean-squared error (MSE) when a group of channels (i.e. columns of _A_) are removed from the problem.
+Note: Currently, the _groups_ should be of a fixed size _m_ and these _m_ columns should be consecutive.
+The matrix _A_ can be permuted to this format before passing to the function without affecting the problem.

 Functions in the repo: